 1990 estimates indicated a population of 1,464,600 inhabitants.

-1996 estimates were 1,792,340 inhabitants, though the municipalities themselves estimate that actually the population has now reached about 2 million or about a third of the official population of Lima.
+1996 estimates were 1,792,340 inhabitants, though the municipalities themselves estimate that actually the population in the Cono Norte reached about 2.7 million, or between a third and a quarter of the official population of Lima and Callao, which itself has been estimated at about 10 million (2017 estimate – 29.2%, or 26% based on 2020 estimates).

 In the Northern Cone:

-- 2 out of every 10 families did not have housing.
+- 2 out of every 10 families do not have housing.

 - Indiscriminate and unplanned holding of uncultivated land can increase pressure to occupy agricultural land with serious consequences for the whole population.